qgis/QGIS-Documentation/source/docs/user_manual/preamble/features.rst

 For scripting, it is possible to take advantage of an integrated Python console, which can be opened from menu: :menuselection:`Plugins --> Python Console`.
 The console opens as a non-modal utility window.
-For interaction with the |qg| environment, there is the :data:`qgis.utils.iface` variable, which is an instance of :class:`QgsInterface`.
-This interface allows access to the map canvas, menus, toolbars and other parts of the |qg| application.
-You can create a script, then drag and drop it into the |qg| window and it will be executed automatically.
+For interaction with the QGIS environment, there is the :data:`qgis.utils.iface` variable, which is an instance of :class:`QgsInterface`.
+This interface allows access to the map canvas, menus, toolbars and other parts of the QGIS application.
+You can create a script, then drag and drop it into the QGIS window and it will be executed automatically.

-For further information about working with the Python console and programming |qg| plugins and applications, please refer to :ref:`PyQGIS-Developer-Cookbook`.
+For further information about working with the Python console and programming QGIS plugins and applications, please refer to :ref:`PyQGIS-Developer-Cookbook`.

 Known Issues